offsoc/onionprobe/README.md

 * `tests`: test procedures.
 * `vendors`: other third-party libraries and helpers.
 * `kvmxfile`: please ignore this if you're not a [KVMX](https://kvmx.fluxo.info) user.
-* `.env`: should be manually created if you plan to use custom configuration with Docker Composer.
-Check the [sample .env](configs/env.sample) for an example.
 * `docker-compose.yml`: service container configuration.

 ## Tasks